Michael D. Shear

-Michael D. Shear is an American journalist who is a White House correspondent for The New York Times.
-He previously worked at The Washington Post, where he was part of the Pulitzer Prize-winning team that covered the Virginia Tech shooting in 2007.
-He regularly appears on CNN and MSNBC.
+Michael D. Shear is an American journalist who is the chief United Kingdom correspondent for The New York Times.
+He was previously a White House correspondent.

 Early life and education

 Raised in the San Francisco Bay Area, Shear attended Homestead High School in Cupertino, California.
-Shear received a Bachelor of Arts degree from Claremont McKenna College in 1990 and a Master's in public policy from the John F. Kennedy School at Harvard University.
+Shear received a Bachelor of Arts degree from Claremont McKenna College in 1990 and later earned a Master of Public Policy degree from the John F. Kennedy School at Harvard University.

 Career

 Shear's reporting career began in 1989, when he was a junior in college and interned at the Los Angeles Times Washington bureau covering hearings on Capitol Hill and other high-profile stories, including the trial of Oliver North and the anniversary of cameras in Congress.
 After graduation, he worked briefly as a reporter for the San Jose Mercury News before returning to full-time education to pursue a degree in public policy.

 He returned to reporting by first writing for The Tampa Tribune before taking up a more permanent role as a metro reporter at The Washington Post in 1992.
 He was part of the team that won a Pulitzer Prize in 2008 for coverage of the Virginia Tech shootings.

 In 2010, Shear moved to the Washington bureau of The New York Times as a political correspondent.
 He covered Barack Obama's re-election campaign in 2012 and in 2013 returned to his role as a White House correspondent for the Times.
 He covered the 2016 presidential election.
-After the election, Shear reported on domestic policy and President Donald J. Trump.
+After the election, Shear reported on domestic policy and President Donald Trump.
 He also made regular appearances as a political commentator on radio and television.

 His book, Border Wars: Inside Trump's Assault on Immigration, co-written with Julie Hirschfield Davis, was published by Simon & Schuster in October 2019.

+He was a leading member of the team at the Times that won the 2021 Pulitzer Prize for Public Service for COVID-19 pandemic reporting.
+In 2025, Shear began a new role in London as a senior U.K. correspondent.

 Personal life

-Shear lives with his wife and two teenage children in Virginia.
+Shear lives in London, with his wife.
+They have two children.